ivanas93/prometheus-alert-tool/README.md

 ```

 ### Prerequisites
-All project is executed and orchestrated witch container and docker-compose so it's necessary has got
+All project is executed and orchestrated with containers and docker-compose so it's necessary has got
 install **docker** and **docker-compose**.

-By default, the alerts are sent by email, hence it is needed, two temporal emails, for example:
+By default, the alerts are sent by email, hence it is needed two temporal emails, for example:
 * [temp-mail](https://temp-mail.org/)
 * [yopmail](http://www.yopmail.com/)